Demonstrablee/Demonstrablee/README.md

 # Demonstrablee
-**` Aspiring Machine Learning Engineer `**
+**` Aspiring Cybersecurity Specialist `**

-Computer Science Major and aspiring Machine Learning Engineer, I have experience in Data analysis working at RF Cuny, and a National Science Foundation funded Online Research Program.
+Aspiring Info Sec Specialist and Frontend Developer, I have experience in Data analysis working at RF CUNY, and a National Science Foundation funded Online Research Program.
 I'm always excited to learn more about any languages, concepts and technologies.

 ### Languages and Tools